All Products

 START SLAVE;

-START SLAVE for channel 'TEST';
+START SLAVE FOR CHANNEL 'TEST';

 Note

-For more information, see START SLAVE.
+For the full reference, see START SLAVE.

-Stop a primary/secondary replication link
+Stop a replication link

-• Syntax
+Syntax

 STOP SLAVE [ channel_option ]